5 Ways To Boost Your Self Confidence

 You can hardly boost your self-confidence if you're feeling unwell, so try to give your body the treatment it deserves.

-You may not see it that way, but if you're eating an unhealthy diet, skimping on your sleep and exercise, you're abusing yourself, and this kind of behaviour takes its toll on both your physical and your mental wellbeing.
+You may not see it that way, but if you're eating an unhealthy diet, skimping on your sleep and exercise, you're not prioritising your mind and body, and this kind of behaviour takes its toll on both your physical and your mental wellbeing.

 Try to take the steps in the right direction, and don't be too hard on yourself if you don't succeed at the first shot.